apache/trafficserver/doc/admin-guide/performance/index.en.rst

 ~~~~~~~~~~~~~~

 By default, |TS| creates one thread per CPU core on the host system.
 This may
-be adjusted with the following settings in :file:`records.config`:
+be adjusted with the following settings in :file:`records.yaml`:

 * :ts:cv:`proxy.config.exec_thread.autoconfig`
 * :ts:cv:`proxy.config.exec_thread.autoconfig.scale`